Sugar Creek, Lee County, Iowa

 Saints camped along the east side of the creek at sites both north and south of the present-day highway.
-William G. Hartley notes: “Wagon by wagon, this first wave of refugees camped together at the ever-expanding campground along Sugar Creek . . . braving snowstorms and plummeting temperatures.
+Historian William G. Hartley has noted: “Wagon by wagon, this first wave of refugees camped together at the ever-expanding campground along Sugar Creek . . . braving snowstorms and plummeting temperatures.
 Campfires burned constantly. . . .
 ‘It was impossible to keep warm without exercise.'”
 Hartley also writes that it was at Sugar Creek that “Brigham Young organized the people into units of 100 wagons, companies of 50, and sub-companies of 10, each with a captain.”
 Moreover, President Young sent an advanced company of about 100 pioneers to scout ahead, build bridges, collect firewood, and locate campsites.

 In 2020, the Ensign Peak Foundation contributed funding to a project adding new signage marking the Mormon Pioneer Trail in Lee County, Iowa.
 The project was sponsored by by the National Park Service.
 This sign marks the trail near Sugar Creek, which runs through the trees seen in the background.